tkiatbanlue/bibletrack/README.md

 4. Set up Firebase:
    - Create a Firebase project at https://console.firebase.google.com/
    - Copy your Firebase configuration values
-   - Update the `.env` file with your Firebase credentials
+   - Create a `.env` file based on `.env.example` and update it with your Firebase credentials

 5. Start the development server:
    ```
    npm start
    ```

+## Environment Variables

+Create a `.env` file in the root directory with your Firebase configuration.
+See `.env.example` for the required variables.

+**Important**: Never commit your `.env` file to version control as it contains sensitive credentials.

 ## Deployment